 Extended Sick Time will occur as a result of the employee reporting the disability to The Hartford when it is clear that they will be absent from work for seven or more calendar days.
 Once The Hartford has approved the length of disability, they will inform the Leaves Administrator (Benefits) of the duration and approval.
 This information will be furnished to Payroll with notification to the Supervisor as well.
-There will be departmental payroll relief for sick days beyond 10 days (just like today) with the Department creating the journal to charge the benefit pool.
+There will be departmental payroll relief for sick days beyond 5 days with the Department creating the journal to charge the benefit pool.

 What happens to my existing sick bank?